BRosenblatt/OhHellScoreKeepingApp/README.md

 Use the segmented control to choose the number of players.
 You must have a minumum of 3 players and no more than 8 players.
 The control will become disabled accordingly.

 ### *Enter the player names*
 Next, enter your player names in the text fields.
 3 textfields will show by default.
-If you add more than 3 players per instructions above, then a new textfield will appear for each additional player.
+If you add more than 3 players per instructions above, a new textfield will appear for each additional player.
 If you reduce the number of players, the number of textfields will update accordingly.

 ### *Enter the maximum number of cards*
 Use the segmented control to choose the maximum number of cards you want to play at a time.

 2 cards is the lowest you can select.
 The maximum number of cards will update according to the number of players.
-E.g., if you're playing with 3 players, the maximum number of cards will be capped out at 17; if you're playing with 5 players, the maximum number of cards will be capped out at 10, etc. The segmented control will become disabled accordingly.
+For example, if you're playing with 3 players, the maximum number of cards will be capped out at 17; if you're playing with 5 players, the maximum number of cards will be capped out at 10, etc. The segmented control will become disabled accordingly.

 ### *Select the game order*
 Then select whether you want to play in descending or ascending order. **Note**: *This app allows you to play as few or as many rounds as you want*.

 You can end the game at any time and save the game results to your game history.
 Once a game is ended, it's done: You can't select it and pick up playing that same game again.
 You have to start a new game from scratch.

 * <ins>Descending order</ins> - Your first round will start with the maximum hand size, then descend incrementally down to 1 card (first round: 17 cards; second round: 16 cards; third round: 15 cards, etc.), then work its way back up to the maximum hand size.
 * <ins>Ascending order</ins> -  Your first round will start with 1 card and ascend incrementally until you reach the maximum hand size, then descend incrementally again.